 All of this led me to take another step in my stewardship journey by becoming a Leave No Trace Trainer.
 I’m available to speak to individuals and groups about the impacts of humans on our environment and simple steps we can take to reduce our impact in our daily lives.

 Leave No Trace Center for Outdoor Ethics – Leave No Trace provides research, education and initiatives so every person who ventures outside can protect and enjoy our world responsibly.

-@thegroundskeepers on Instagram – Granite Gear Grounds Keepers, a diverse team of hikers and paddlers who leave our trails and waterways better.
+@thegroundskeepers on Instagram – Granite Gear Grounds Keepers, a diverse team of hikers and paddlers who leave our parks, trails and waterways better.